Absolute connectedness and classical groups: Basic notation and prerequisites

 \subsection{Model theory}

 We assume that the reader is familiar with basic notions of model theory.
 The model-theoretic background can be found in \cite{marker}.
-By abuse of notation we write $\overline{b}\in X$ to express the fact that each component of the tuple $\overline{b}$ belongs to $X$.
+We usually work in a \emph{monster model} or \emph{sufficiently saturated model}, that is, $\kappa$-saturated and $\kappa$-strongly homogeneous model $\M^*$, for sufficiently big $\kappa$ (over some language $L$).
+By $A$ we always denote some \emph{small}, that is, $|A|<\kappa$, set of parameters from $\M^*$, and by $L(A)$ the set of all $L$-formulas with parameters from $A$ (also called \emph{$A$-formulas}). \emph{$A$-definable} means definable by an $A$-formula; \emph{$A$-type-definable} means definable by a conjunction of a family of $A$-formulas; \emph{$A$-invariant} means invariant under the group $\aut\left(\M^*/A\right)$ of automorphisms of $\M^*$ stabilizing $A$ pointwise.
+An equivalence relation $E$ on $\M^*$ is called \emph{bounded} if $E$ has fewer than $\kappa$ many equivalence classes.
+It is well known that if $E$ is type-definable over $A$ or $A$-invariant, then either the number of classes of $E$ is at most $2^{|L(A)|}$ or at least $\kappa$.

-For every cardinal $\kappa$, every infinite model can be elementarily extended to a $\kappa$-saturated and $\kappa$-strongly homogeneous model $M$.
-We shall work in a $\kappa$-saturated and $\kappa$-strongly homogeneous model $M$.
-Such models are called \emph{monster models} or \emph{sufficiently saturated models}.
-By $A$ we always denote some \emph{small} set of parameters from $M$, that is $|A|<\kappa$.
-Usually we will deal with groups with some first order structure, but sometimes we consider group only in a group language without any extra structure.
+Usually we will deal with groups with some first order structure, but sometimes we consider groups only in a group language without any extra structure.
 In the latter case we say that the group is \emph{pure}.